 No one secondary DNS service currently support the relevant standards required by my primary DNS server to transfer my zone files to a secondary domain server, and also support the security features I need in place to be comfortable delegating DNS for my domain to them.
 That’s quite discouraging.

 Many of the DNS service providers I’ve included here also impose arbitrary restrictions on the zone, such as minimum time-to-live (TTL) times or prohibit the use of wildcard domains.
 This makes sense for Hurricane Electric, who provide some of the best DNS services on the internet and also doesn’t charge a dime for them.
-However, all he other providers actually charge for their services.
+However, all the other providers charge for their services.
 As long as my DNS zone file meets current industry standards, they shouldn’t be opinionated about its exact configuration, keep my account ledger open, and just host it as is.

 DNSUnlimited and Alibaba Cloud DNS are the service closest to meeting my requirements.
 I’ll not use DNSUnlimited as they’re one of the most expensive providers yet their name servers still use unicast.
 As for Alibaba Cloud DNS, … well let us just say it’s entirely out of the question to drop DNSSEC.

-The best option seems to be to setup my own primary master DNS name server as a “hidden master” (meaning it would host the zone yet wouldn’t be set as a name server) so I can drop the TSIG authorization requirement.
+The best option seems to be to set up my own primary master DNS name server as a “hidden master” (meaning it would host the zone yet wouldn’t be set as a name server) so I can drop the TSIG authorization requirement.
 I could then have a look at Hurricane Electric DNS, which I already use as the primary name server for some domains, and figure out exactly what their limitations on DNSSEC support is.
 I could then also use DNSMadeEasy.
-Operating and maintaining my own authoritative name server isn’t a big deal, but I really don’t want to deal with DNSSEC for a self-hosted domain zone.
+Operating and maintaining my own authoritative name server isn’t a big deal, but I don’t want to deal with DNSSEC for a self-hosted domain zone.